piernik-dev/piernik/jenkins/README.md

 # Running the gold tests by hand

-To run the gold tests locally, make sure that `yt` is available because `bin/gdf_distance` critically depends on it.
 You may also want GNU Parallel to be installed in your system for extra performance.
 Make sure that `/tmp/` directory has about 500 MB of free space.
 Then call `make gold` and wait for results summary on `stdout` and `stderr`.